boazsegev/facil.io/docs/_SOURCE/0.7.x/index.md

 ## facil.io - more than a powerful HTTP/Websockets server library.

-[facil.io](http://facil.io) is a C mini-framework for web applications and includes a fast HTTP and Websocket server, a [native Pub/Sub solution](pubsub.md), an optional Redis pub/sub engine, support for custom protocols and some nifty tidbits.
+[facil.io](http://facil.io) is a C mini-framework for web applications and includes a fast HTTP and Websocket server, a [native Pub/Sub solution](), an optional Redis pub/sub engine, support for custom protocols and some nifty tidbits.

 [facil.io](http://facil.io) powers the [HTTP/Websockets Ruby Iodine server](https://github.com/boazsegev/iodine) and it can easily power your application as well.

-[facil.io](http://facil.io) provides high performance TCP/IP network services to Linux / BSD (and macOS) by using an evented design that was tested to provide an easy solution to [the C10K problem](http://www.kegel.com/c10k.html).
+[facil.io](http://facil.io) provides high performance TCP/IP network services by using an evented design that was tested to provide an easy solution to [the C10K problem](http://www.kegel.com/c10k.html).

 [facil.io](http://facil.io) prefers a TCP/IP specialized solution over a generic one (although it can be easily adopted for Unix sockets, UDP and other approaches).

-[facil.io](http://facil.io) includes a number of libraries that work together for a common goal.
-Some of the libraries (i.e., some [core types](api/types.md) the thread-pool library `defer`, the socket library `sock`, the evented IO core `evio` and the [parsers]() can be used independently while others are designed to work together using a modular approach.
+[facil.io](http://facil.io)'s core library is an extensible two-file library (`fio.h` and `fio.c`), making it easy to incorporate into any project.
+The additional bundled extensions are built using the core API, which means writing new extensions is easy.

+[facil.io](http://facil.io) should work on Linux / BSD / macOS (and possibly CYGWIN) and is continuously tested on both Linux and macOS.

 I used this library (including the HTTP server) on Linux, Mac OS X and FreeBSD (I had to edit the `makefile` for each environment).